Lyunee/MasteryMakeMaps/README.md

 ===============

-All codes are heavily commented.
+All codes are (somehow) commented.
 This allow us to focus here on the general ideas behind the code.
-A last paragraph is dedicated to the python packages and resources used.

 Sample players